uteq/signature/README.md

 ```

 ## Usage
-  You can create a link with the example provided below.
+  You can create a link with the examples provided below.
 ``` php
 $url = SignatureFacade::make(Action::class)
 	->payload(['variable_1' => 'information', 'variable_2' => 'even more information'])